Top 10 Stability Ball Exercises for Home Workouts

 Difficulty Level: Intermediate

-- Lie on your back with your heels on the stability ball.
+- Lie on your back with your feet resting on the ball.

 Equipment Needed: Stability ball